paramastri/DAAF_QUIZ2/README.md

 	}
 };
 ```

+-CLASS,PRIVATE,AND PUBLIC-
-We declare a class to build the graph.
+We build the graph with declaring a class which inside of the class, there are some functions.
 ```cpp
 class graph ()
 ```

-Inside the class, there are functions.

 Public and private are protection mechanisms for our classes in C++.
 If a member variable/function is public, it can be used anywhere within the class.
 If a member variable/function is private, it can only be accessed by member functions of that class.

-In private, we have the code below, that represents:
+For private, we have the code below, that represents:

 * This code snippet explains how adjacency lists are implemented.
 * The Adjacency list is created using STL vector which contains pair <int, int>.
 The first element for storing vertex information and the second element for storing weight information (distance traveled).